RapidAPI/DevRel-Stack-Data/guides/posts/application-programming-interface/post.md

 ---
-title: "Application Programming Interface"
+title: 'Application Programming Interface'
-description: "Let’s see what is an API and how APIs can make your life as a Developer easier."
+description: 'Let’s see what is an API and how APIs can make your life as a Developer easier.'
-slug: "application-programming-interface"
 authors:
     - pratham
 category: api
 tags:
     - api
 publishedDate: 2021-10-13T08:00:00+08:00
 lastModifiedDate: 2021-10-13T08:00:00+08:00
-coverImage: ""
 ---

 <Lead>
 	API is the acronym for Application Programming Interface.
 API is a set of definitions and protocols that allow technology products and services to communicate with each other via the internet.
 APIs are how apps talk to each other.
 </Lead>

 API is a set of definitions and protocols that allow technology products and services to communicate with each other via the internet.
 APIs are how apps talk to each other.